Host a website anonymously from home using a Raspberry Pi

 - Your Raspberry Pi runs cloudflared, maintaining an outbound-only tunnel to Cloudflare.

-- Tunnel traffic is routed through a VPN interface so Cloudflare only sees the VPN exit IP.
+- The Raspberry Pi routes tunnel traffic via a VPN interface, so Cloudflare only detects the VPN exit IP.

-- Your local web server responds, with replies returning via the VPN and Cloudflare edge.
+- The Raspberry Pi’s web server responds, with replies returning through the VPN and Cloudflare edge.

-As the connection is outbound only, your router exposes no open ports to the internet, significantly reducing your home’s attack surface.
+Since the Raspberry Pi only initiates outbound connections, your router has no open ports exposed to the internet, significantly reducing your home network’s vulnerability.

 Combine this infrastructure with disciplined browsing habits by consulting our anonymous identity playbook.